 Dr. Florika Fink-Hooijer is the Director-General of the Environment Department of the European Commission (DG ENV).
 Having occupied various senior management positions in the European Commission, she is recognised for her strong management and leadership skills and her in-depth experience in EU policy making & shaping.
 A lawyer by training, Florika brings a proven record of accomplishment in foreign external policy and security matters as well as in disaster risk reduction and justice and home affairs.
 Florika also has extensive experience in leading complex inter-institutional and intergovernmental negotiations.
 In each of her assignments at senior level, she helped to instil a culture of transparency and accountability and steered transformational processes.

 Iris van de Looij

 Iris is director general of the Dutch Fund and Asset Management Association (DUFAS).
-An association with 53 members.
+An association with 54 members.
 Representing 95% of managed assets in The Netherlands.
-She has more than 20 year work experience in private banking and asset management.
+Standardization of sustainable investments is a key topic for the Dutch asset management sector.

-The past years Iris worked as independent MiFID II-expert and interim manager.
-Before that she had several senior management positions.
+Iris has more than 20 year work experience in private banking and asset management.
+She had several senior management positions.
 Like group head of investment solutions at KBL European Private Bankers, global head of product development at MeesPierson and global head of fund marketing at Fortis Investments.